So … You might not think that meditation is a therapy, but learning how to do it can bring enormous benefits, physically and mentally.

 This ‘counting the breaths’ meditation is ridiculously easy to learn.
 It’s temptingly easy to disparage.

 And it’s staggeringly difficult to do, day after day, consistently, without letting your mind wander.

 And that was for only three minutes.
 Eventually I’d like you to get up to 30 minutes at a sitting.

 Increase the time by one minute only, every two weeks.
 You’re allowed one day off each week.
 Try to keep it to the same day of the week.

-When you are doing 30 minutes without your mind wandering at all from the breaths, send us a message using the box below!
+When you are doing 30 minutes without your mind wandering at all from the breaths, send us a message!